airslie/renalware-core/README.md

     TEST_DEPTH=web bin/cucumber

-## Deployment to staging and demo servers
+## Deployment to demo server

-Heroku hosts staging and demo servers.
+Heroku hosts our demo server.

 Setup the remote repository:

     heroku login
-    heroku git:remote -a renalware
+    heroku git:remote -a renalware-demo

 To deploy:

     git push heroku master
     heroku open

-The app is available at http://renalware.herokuapp.com.
+The app is available at http://renalware-demo.herokuapp.com.
 It is password protected:

     username: renalware
     password: lister